martinvonz/jj/docs/tutorial.md

 By default, `jj log` lists all revisions (commits) in the repo that have not been rewritten (roughly speaking).
 We can use the `-r` flag to restrict which revisions we want to list.
-The flag accepts a "revset", which is an expression in a simple language for specifying revision.
+The flag accepts a ["revset"](revsets.md), which is an expression in a simple language for specifying revisions.
 For example, `@` refers to the working copy commit, `root` refers to the root commit, `branches()` refers to all commits pointed to by branches.
-We can combine expression with `|` for union, `&` for intersection and `-` for difference.
+We can combine expressions with `|` for union, `&` for intersection and `~` for difference.
 For example:
 ```shell script
 $ jj log -r '@ | root | branches()'
 @ 192b456b024b f39aeb1a0200 martinvonz@google.com 2021-05-23 23:10:27.000 -07:00